-During the year ended December 31, 2017, we funded investment purchases of approximately \$551.8 million and had three investments under contract to purchase as of December 31, 2017, for approximately \$29.3 million, which settled or we scheduled to settle after December 31, 2017.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$525.0 million including \$97.4 million in sales.
-Additionally, we had two investments under contract to sell as of December 31, 2017, for approximately \$5.0 million, which represented the contract sales price.
-The combined result of these transactions increased our portfolio, on a cost basis, by approximately \$61.9 million, or 6.2%, and the number of portfolio investments decreased by two, or 1.1%, compared to the portfolio as of December 31, 2016.
-As of December 31, 2017, the largest investment in an individual portfolio company represented approximately 2.9% of our portfolio's fair value with the remaining investments in an individual portfolio company ranging from 0.0% to 1.8%.
-The average single investment in our portfolio is approximately \$6.0 million or 0.6% of the total portfolio.
+During the year ended December 31, 2018, we funded investment purchases of approximately \$585.0 million.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$494.7 million including \$239.2 million in sales.
+Additionally, we had one investment under contract to sell as of December 31, 2018, for approximately \$918,000, which represented the contract sales price.
+The combined result of these transactions increased our portfolio, on a cost basis, by approximately \$57.4 million, or 5.4%, and the number of portfolio investments increased by 26, or 14.8%, compared to the portfolio as of December 31, 2017.
+As of December 31, 2018, the largest investment in an individual portfolio company represented approximately 2.4% of our portfolio's fair value with the remaining investments in any individual portfolio company ranging from 0.0% to 2.2%.
+The average single investment in our portfolio is approximately \$5.5 million or 0.5% of the total portfolio.
 As a result of these transactions, our portfolio has become increasingly broadened across individual portfolio investments, geographic regions, and industries.
-Further, our total portfolio's investment composition (excluding our Other Portfolio investments) at fair value is comprised of 83.0% first lien debt securities and 9.8% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
+Further, our total portfolio's investment composition (excluding our Other Portfolio investments) at fair value is comprised of 80.3% first lien debt securities and 8.9% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
 First lien debt securities have priority over subordinated debt owed by the issuer with respect to the collateral pledged as security for the loan.
 Due to the relative priority of payment of first lien investments, these generally have lower yields than lower priority, less secured investments.

-During the year ended December 31, 2016, we funded investment purchases of approximately \$464.9 million and had three investments under contract to purchase as of December 31, 2016 for approximately \$11.0 million, which settled or we scheduled to settle after December 31, 2016.
-We also received proceeds from sales and repayments of existing portfolio investments of approximately \$349.6 million including \$106.6 million in sales.
-Additionally, we had two investments under contract to sell as of December 31, 2016, for approximately \$7.6 million, which represented the contract sales price.
-The combined result of which increased our portfolio, on a cost basis, by approximately \$97.7 million, or 10.8%, and the number of portfolio investments by 31, or 21.1%, compared to the portfolio as of December 31, 2015.
-As of December 31, 2016, the largest investment in an individual portfolio company represented approximately 1.8% of our portfolio's fair value with the remaining investments in an individual portfolio company ranging from 0.01% to 1.6%.
-The average single investment in our portfolio as of December 31, 2016 was approximately \$5.6 million or 0.6% of the total portfolio's investment composition (excluding our Other Portfolio investments) at fair value as of December 31, 2016 was comprised of 81.5% first lien debt securities, 11.8% second lien debt securities, with the remainder in unsecured debt investments and equity investments.
+During the year ended December 31, 2017, we funded investment purchases of approximately \$551.8 million and had three investments under contract to purchase as of December 31, 2017 for approximately \$29.3 million, which settled after December 31, 2017.
+We also received proceeds from sales and repayments of existing portfolio investments of approximately \$525.0 million including \$97.4 million in sales.
+Additionally, we had two investments under contract to sell as of December 31, 2017, for approximately \$5.0 million, which represented the contract sales price.
+The combined result of these transactions increased our portfolio, on a cost basis, by approximately \$61.9 million, or 6.2%, and the number of portfolio investments decreased bytwo, or 1.1%, compared to the portfolio as of December 31, 2016.
+As of December 31, 2017, the largest investment in an individual portfolio company represented approximately 2.9% of our portfolio's fair value with the remaining investments in any individual portfolio company ranging from 0.0% to 1.8%.
+The average single investment in our portfolio as of December 31, 2017 was approximately \$6.0 million or 0.6% of the total portfolio.
+Further, our total portfolio's investment composition (excluding our Other Portfolio investments) at fair value as of December 31, 2017 was comprised of 83.0% first lien debt securities and 9.8% second lien debt securities, with the remainder in unsecured debt investments and equity investments.